aadhiworks/First-Capstone-ML-Project/README.md

 # First-Capstone-ML-Project
-My first Whole Machine Learning Project.
+My first complete Machine Learning Project.
-Kaggle link for data reference: https://www.kaggle.com/datasets/bhadramohit/mental-health-dataset
+Kaggle link for data reference: https://www.kaggle.com/datasets/bhadramohit/mental-health-dataset.
+More to come in the Future.